 So the problem here is that your self-worth becomes attached to external approval, and it’s the character of the perfectionist that spurs this on by sitting on your shoulder saying, “If I’m perfect, I’ll be loved.
 If I’m perfect, I’ll finally capture the approval of my (parents, friends, culture, boss).
 And it’s the voice that tells me that I’m not good enough that pushes me to achieve.
 So I don’t see how my perfectionism is harming me.”

 It’s circular thinking: If I believe I’m not worthy I’ll work harder to gain the approval of people who don’t see and value my essence to begin with.
 And it never, ever works.
-As I teach at length in my Trust Yourself course, when you’re addicted to approval and spurred on by your perfectionist, you walk around with a bottomless bucket in front of you asking others to fill it.
+As I teach at length in my Trust Yourself course, when you’re attached to approval and spurred on by your perfectionist, you walk around with a bottomless bucket in front of you asking others to fill it.
 Even if they give you momentary approval, it falls right through the bucket that can never be filled because it has no bottom.

 What is the alternative?
-To rewire your thinking and your core belief so that you begin to know that you’re intrinsically worthy and lovable just as you are.
+To rewire your thinking and your core belief so that you begin to know that you’re intrinsically worthy, safe and lovable just as you are.
 How do you do this?
 By learning to fill your well of self, which lives at the center of your being and is independent of external praise and approval.
 And how do you fill your inner well?

 There are many ways, but the one I teach is simple and accessible to everyone and requires only one intention: The willingness to turn inward.
 By creating regular inner practices that teach you to know yourself and love yourself, you learn to access self-trust.
 And when you trust yourself, when you orient toward your intrinsic worthiness and track inward instead of outward, the waters that are your birthright rush back into your well.